JaeyeopC/TUM_Application-Project__Gait_Anamnesis_Classifiers/README.md

 - **Optuna** was used for resource-efficient hyperparameter optimization based on Bayesian optimization.
   Instead of performing exhaustive grid search, Optuna explores the search space adaptively by learning from previous trials and focusing on promising regions.

-The following hyperparameters were tuned:
+The following hyperparameters were selected and tuned:

   - `max_depth`
     Controls the maximum depth of individual trees, balancing model complexity and overfitting.